Why choose the State Fairgrounds?

 rallies and large proms with 50,000 square feet of exhibition

 space.
-The building includes a spacious lobby, ample bathroom
+The building includes a spacious lobby, two office areas, ample bathroom

 facilities, loading dock and drive-through access.
 It is also